-World Bee Day is designed to raise awareness of the protection of bees.
+World Bee Day aims to raise awareness about protecting bees.
 We show why species conservation is relevant every day of the year

 Happy World Bee Day!
 To raise awareness of the importance of pollinators and bees, the UN General Assembly has May 20th World Bee Day appointed.
 It thus underlines the problem of the decline in the global bee population and thus demands more protection for small farm animals.
 This protection against bee death is not only important for the conservation of the species, but also for society as a whole.